In 23 days

 I created an English Augmented Dictionary called Typenik - available for Web, Windows & Mac - to solve peculiar needs of non-native English speakers.

-All those side projects were fully covered with automated tests.
+All those side projects are fully covered with automated tests.

 My name is Rafael Camargo.
-I am a programmer, designer, and believe it's quite possible to build very quickly software that works very well.
+I code, design, and believe it's quite possible to build very quickly software that works very well.

 It is the denouement of a story that started last year when I, a front-end developer, decided to study Ruby and SQL.
 In the final step, the challenge was to build an API using Rails and PostgreSQL.June 30, 2022